 Naval Studies Group

-Founded in May 2016, the Naval Studies Group (NSG) is part of the Australian Centre for the Study of Armed Conflict and Society (ACSACS) at UNSW Canberra.
-The NSG's goal is to provide leadership in the study and understanding of Australian and global naval history.
+Founded in May 2016, the Naval Studies Group (NSG) is associated with the School of Humanities and Social Sciences (HASS).
+It provides leadership in the study and understanding of naval strategy and history.
 A key aspect of the NSG's work is identifying and encouraging collaboration between individuals, academic institutions and community organisations.

-- Mentoring and offering advice on naval historical study
+- Mentoring and offering advice on naval strategic and historical study,

 - Networking and collaborating both within Australia and internationally, and

-- Provide authoritative advice and guidance on issues of Australian and international naval history when required.
+- Provide authoritative advice and guidance on issues of Australian and international naval affairs when required.

 To provide feedback and comments on each episode email: NSG@adfa.edu.au